-And the “overbought” part is, will AI in us become so strong and powerful that we become unable to control it.
+And the “overbought” part is, will AI in us become so strong and powerful that we become unable to control it?
 Will we become too dependent on AI to the point where our own human mind can’t handle it?

 AI will definitely have a psychological impact on us.
-Software engineers, however, think that it’s not that big of a deal, since AI will be able to learn how humans think and act and become more sophisticated with time.
+Software engineers, however, think that it’s not that big of a deal since AI will be able to learn how humans think and act and become more sophisticated with time.

-The obstacles for AI achievements
+The obstacles to AI achievements

 For AI to just get off the ground in terms of practical achievements, there are several obstacles to overcome.
 But there are also several reasons why these achievements are possible in the future.

 For the moment, AI is not advanced enough to be able to think in a way that would allow humans to “think” like AI.
-Examples of systems such as Automation, Machine learning, Machine vision, Natural language processing (NLP), and Robotics, able to emulate human thought processes are nowhere close to becoming the mental reality.
+Examples of systems such as Automation, Machine learning, Machine vision, Natural language processing (NLP), and Robotics, able to emulate human thought processes are nowhere close to becoming a mental reality.